camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/uipath.md

 ## Operation types

 UIPath Connector supports two operation types: 'Add Queue Item' and 'Get Queue Item result by ID'.
-You can select the one that you need from the 'Operation type' drop-down list .
+You can select the one that you need from the 'Operation type' dropdown list .

 ![UIPath Connector operations](../img/connectors-uipath-operations.png)